 Director of Postgraduate Surgical Education, University of Sydney

-- The coordinator of the dissection course is:
+- The coordinators of the dissection course are:

 Adjunct Professor Lindsay Wing